turquoiseowl/i18n/README.md

 ### OWIN support

-Suport for OWIN is available to a limited extent.
+Support for OWIN is available to a limited extent.
 See [Issue #241](https://github.com/turquoiseowl/i18n/issues/241) for more details.

 ### A reminder about folders in a web application